-The 121 service runs between Haddington and North Berwick via the National Museum of Flight on Monday to Sunday from 1 Aprl to 31 October 2017.
+The 121 service runs between Haddington and North Berwick via the National Museum of Flight on Monday to Sunday from 1 April to 30 September 2018.
 Download the 121 bus timetable here.
 There is a bus drop off and pick up point within the grounds of the Museum itself.

 A regular bus service runs from Edinburgh to North Berwick and an express bus service from Edinburgh to Haddington.
 Call Traveline on 0870 608 2 608 or visit the Traveline website for timetable details.